Jonathan Edelhuber & Lindsey Rome

 Artville: Sept 2023

-ZieherSmith will participate in the first annual Artville with new works by Tennessee-based artsits Jonathan Edelhuber and Lindsey Rome created especially for this opportunity.
+ZieherSmith participated in the first annual Artville with new works by Tennessee-based artists Jonathan Edelhuber and Lindsey Rome.
 Artville is an annual visual arts festival featuring public art installations, contemporary art, and immersive experiences highlighting the creative culture of Nashville.
-More at artville.com.

 The skeins of deeply saturated color created by Lindsey Rome’s heavy touch on paper are an amalgamation of broad swaths of mid-century sensibility, summoning Marsden Hartley, Arshile Gorky, Saul Styeinberg, and Maria Lasnig.
 The results beg a range of interpretations -- evoking maps, puzzles, Seussian caves, or medical graphing -- joyous and mysterious at once.
 Begun in 2015, the labyrinthine detail in Rome’s work required countless hours of intense focus and self-forgetfulness.
 For years, she focused on developing intricate detail in her colored pencil drawings.
 Only after developing bursitis in her shoulder from pushing so hard with the pencils, did she transition to larger oil paintings in the same vein.
 Full of tiny twists and turns and contrasting pigments, the paintings themselves are a study in persistence and what she calls “color therapy.”
 Born in Columbus, Ohio, Lindsey Rome received her BFA from the School of Visual Arts, New York.
 She currently lives and works in Nashville, TN.